bszilard26/DataGuard-QA/README.md

 This project simulates real-world testing layers in a modular, DevOps-friendly structure — tailored for QA roles in data-heavy and enterprise environments.

+The UI tests follow the Page Object Model (POM) design pattern with reusable base classes and encapsulated flows.

 ---

 ## 📦 Tech Stack